Nadim Gemayel: Kataeb

 The Cedar Revolution was followed by an almost complete Syrian withdrawal on 26 April 2005 after international pressure chiefly by the Americans and Europeans.

 Despite the Syrian withdrawal, Syria was still present politically through its intelligence officers and the alliances with Lebanese factions it had established.

 Nadim Gemayel saw this as Lebanon's second independence and a historic opportunity to launch his political career officially and engage the Kataeb party, to fight Syrian security officials in Lebanon.

 On 26 April 2006, the Kataeb district in Achrafieh, after months of renovation, was opened and launched by Nadim Gemayel.
 The ceremony included a speech by Nadim Gemayel embodying his political beliefs and goals, and was finalized by a prayer and lighting candles on his father's memorial.

 Nadim Gemayel addressed the Lebanese and the Christians mainly urging them to unite under one banner to "build a sovereign state".
 He also stressed on Hezbollah's weapons, calling them illegitimate and asked that only the Lebanese armed forces carry weapons.
 He continued "We are with dialogue without any preconditions… What we care for are Lebanon's people and the future of its youth."

-Parliamentary elections 2009
+Member of Parliament

 Nadim Gemayel decided to run for the Parliamentary elections in Beirut's first District (Ashrafieh, Rmeil, Sayfi) his main rival for the Maronite seat was Massoud Al Achkar.
 He ran as a Kataeb and 14 March candidate alongside Gebran Tueni's daughter Nayla Tueni.

 The election on 7 June 2009 was a very close race to the parliament, Nadim Gemayel won the Maronite seat in Beirut's first district and is not anymore an MP in the new Lebanese Parliament.
 Nayla Tueni also won the Greek Orthodox seat in the same district.

+In 2018, the party held the elections based on a discourse inspired by protest movements, and attempted to re-brand itself away.
+However, it failed to make any gains in the elections, losing two of its parliamentary seats and gaining only three seats, two of whom for party leader and Amine Gemayel's son Samy Gemayel, and Nadim Gemayel with 4,096 votes in the new Beirut I district.
+Nadim Gemayel joined the Lebanese Forces-led list, together with the Ramgavars and Michel Pharaon, and with support from Antoun Sehnaoui, fielded their list under the label "Beirut I".

+In the 2022 Lebanese general election, the Kataeb Party made gains.
+On 2 April Nadim Gemayel promoted his candidacy in a speech during a small event.
+The Kataeb Party won two seats with Nadim Gemayel and Jean Talouzian of the Armenian Catholic seat.
+The ticket under the name Lubnan Al Siyada (Sovereign Lebanon) received 24% of the votes in the party's historical stronghold.